Best Free and Open Source Software, howtos and Installations

 -

-6 Best Free and Open Source Terminal Emulators Built With Web Technologies - LinuxLinks
+13 Best Free and Open Source Linux Comic Book Viewers - LinuxLinks

-One of the reasons why we became hooked on Linux was the command line.
-The command line offers advantages day-to-day because of things like its scalability, scriptability, simple design, and simple interface.
-At the command line, there’s so much power at our fingertips.
-Its continuing flexibility and power remain big draws to this day.
+Many users associate desktop Linux with their daily repetitive grind.
+However, we are always on the look out for applications that help make Linux fun to use.
+It really is a great platform for entertainment.

-It’s true that some people consider the command line to be arcane and obsolete.
-They prefer graphical interfaces.
-And for non-technical people and beginners, few dispute good graphical user interfaces make life easier.
-But who doesn’t want the best of both worlds?
+Some document viewers offer a good range of different formats.
+Although they are not dedicated comic book viewers, KOReader, PreviewQt, Evince, Papers (a fork of Evince), and okular have support for the common comic book archive files, and merit mention here.

 -